 If he wants to be with us, we welcome him to whatever we’re doing.
 If he seems uncomfortable or moves away, we give him his space.

 Baxter likes to come up and smell Ellie when we’re holding her at floor level.
 Ellie will sometimes try to pet him then—or occasionally stick out her tongue and try to lick him.

 Walking with my dog and my baby together

 Our daily walks are the best baby-dog bonding time.
 We all love being outside, so being able to share the fresh air and exercise together is very special.

-From the very beginning, my favourite piece of baby/dog equipment was our carrier.
+From the very beginning, my favorite piece of baby/dog equipment was our carrier.
 I went through a few different versions as Ellie grew, and I’m now using a LÍLLÉbaby Complete Air Flow.
 This carrier offers a lot of features and allows me to carry Ellie in a few different positions.